 And so I shall, but for right now, I'll depart in darkness and silence, stunned that someone just took the bullet I had coming, died so that I might live, took my guilt and gave me his innocence, not to wallow in survivor's guilt as if this were by accident, good for me but bad for him, or even the supreme gesture of another human, but stunned for the moment that this is precisely what he came to do, on purpose, God so loving his children that he offered himself for me, for us, and opens wide his mercy.
 And the silent departure until the joy of Easter morning says more than all the "vigils" of my younger days.

 I have come to love the Tenebrae service more than any other in our observance.
 Tenebrae as Lutherans do it isn't always the Seven Last Words, or Die sieben letzten Worte as we "too German" types like to say.
-It can be for example the Passion account of John read in seven sections, with an appropriate hymn after each and a petition based on the prayers after the St John Passion reading in the traditional Good Friday service found as "The Bidding Prayer" in TLH p.
+It can be for example the Passion account of John read in seven sections, with an appropriate hymn after each, and a petition based on the prayers in the traditional Good Friday service found as "The Bidding Prayer" in TLH p.
 116, and of course the candle putting out thing.
 It's all good.
 I still love the traditional service of the church for Good Friday.
 But it ain't got the Bam.
 The temple curtain is aside, the High Priest has entered and the mercy seat is open!